Lunenburg, Nova Scotia: Best Things to Do – Top Picks

 Savor Local Cuisine and Unique Waterfront Dining

 Indulge in a culinary journey that celebrates fresh, locally-sourced flavors.
 This destination is renowned for its exceptional seafood, offering dishes that reflect the region’s maritime heritage.
-From lobster rolls to creamy chowder, every bite tells a story of tradition and quality5.
+From lobster rolls to creamy chowder, every bite tells a story of tradition and quality.

 seafood dining experience